henri/flashplayer-distribution-download/README.md

 This is an open source (GPL v3 or later) script designed to make automated download of the latest Adobe Flash Player Mac OS X distribution installer simple.

+There is also a version of the script which depends on autopkg.
+This should be used until Adobe changes the distribution download URL back so that it is accessible as an unauthenticated user.

 License: [GNU GPL 3.0 License][1]

 Requirements
 ---------
- - Mac OS X 10.6 or later
+ - Mac OS X 10.8 or later
+ - autopkg (depending on version)
+ - python (depnding upon version)
- - wget
+ - wget (dpening on version)
  - internet access
  - adobe distribution url (passed in as argument 1 or entered into the script directly)